Feature options

 Taking a Step expression similar to the main DSL.
 You can either pass a single regular Step or a WrapperStep like Attach.

-Here is an examples with fictitious steps.
+Here is an example with fictitious steps.

 beforeEachScenario {